UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Plan A: Obtain the logic function Error = f( E, D3 D2, D1, D0).
 Obtain the logic function Y7 = f( E, D3 D2, D1, D0).
 Obtain the minimised output equations using Minilog.

-Plan B: Plan a flowchart to capture the truth table in VHDL and synthesise the circuit for a Cyclone IV FPGA.
-Print and comment the RTL.
+Plan B: Plan a flowchart or an schematic to capture the truth table in VHDL.